 How to Tell Who Sent Magazines You Didn’t Order

-Immediately after the hashtag you’ll likely see the magazine initials.
+Immediately after the hashtag, you’ll likely see the magazine initials.
 For example, Sports Illustrated is SI.
 However, searching the account number won’t produce results.

-The info may be found at the bottom of the last page of the magazine in very fine print, or you can find it through an online search.
+The info may be found at the bottom of the last page of the magazine (in very fine print), or you can find it through an online search.

-If it was a 3rd party, customer service will provide you with their phone number.
-You can find out the name of the company by Googling the phone number provided.
+If it was a 3rd party, they will provide you with their contact number.
+You can find out the name of the company that sent it by Googling the phone number provided.

 How to Handle a Bill for Magazines That You Didn’t Order

 By all means, DO NOT pay for a magazine subscription that you didn’t order!

 If the aforementioned solution doesn’t work, send them a polite letter and/or email stating that you didn’t order anything.